By David Hudnall, DMD

 Although this article was intended to help you understand the benefits and drawbacks of each type of partial denture offered by European Denture Center, we can’t overlook other tooth replacement solutions that may be available to you.
 These treatments offer higher-quality, more permanent tooth-replacement options.
 Best of all, they look and function exactly like your own natural teeth.

 As the name suggests, these appliances are not removable.
-A fixed bridge is a great option for those patients who have one or a few teeth that require replacement and have natural healthy teeth on both sides of the space.
+A fixed bridge is a great option for those patients who have one or a few teeth that require replacement and have naturally healthy teeth on both sides of the space.
 A crown is made for each of the surrounding teeth and the replacement teeth are permanently affixed to the crowns.
 The replacement then functions as a unit and can be brushed and flossed like natural teeth.

 Implant-Supported Crowns, Bridges, and Dentures

-Fixed crown and bridgework supported by dental implants is a great treatment alternative for people who are missing one or more natural teeth and do not wish to be bothered by removing their dentures to clean them.
+Fixed crown and bridgework supported by dental implants are a great treatment alternative for people who are missing one or more natural teeth and do not wish to be bothered by removing their dentures to clean them.

-For this procedure, implants made from biocompatible titanium are surgically placed into the jawbone to function like the tooth roots.
+For this procedure, implants made from biocompatible titanium are surgically placed into the jawbone to function as the tooth roots.
 Then, a crown is created and attached to the implant.
 A similar procedure is also used to support a full denture with implants.
 A minimum of 4 to 6 evenly spaced implants are required to support a single complete denture.

 Trust European Denture Center To Advise You